lteu/chat/README.md

 This chat room aimes to demonstrate the basic functions of Node.js, Socket.io and its integration with php.

-In particular, it solves the homeworks assigned by the [socket.io tutorial](http://socket.io/get-started/chat/)
+In particular, it solves parts of the homeworks assigned by the [socket.io tutorial](http://socket.io/get-started/chat/)

 - Broadcast a message to connected users when someone connects or disconnects, ok
 - Add support for nicknames, ok